rocket-pool/old.docs.rocketpool.net/src/guides/node/install-modes.md

 In most situations, this is a good option to choose when creating a new node from scratch.
 It's the fastest, most hands-off procedure.
-It will also handle updates to the ETH1 and ETH2 clients with every new Smartnode release, so you don't have to worry about them (though you can manually upgrade them at any time, if you desire).
+It will also handle updates to the ETH1 and ETH2 clients with every new Smartnode release, so you don't have to worry about them (though you can manually upgrade them at any time if you desire).

 If you would like to use this mode, proceed to the [Configuring a Standard Rocket Pool Node with Docker](./docker) section.